Harley (given name)

 Harley is a unisex given name.
-The name is derived from the Old English words hara meaning hare, and leah, meaning wood or clearing and meadow in later development of the language.
+The name is derived from the Old English words hara meaning hare, and lēah, meaning wood or clearing and meadow in later development of the language.
 The name Harley means "hare's meadow".

 Harley first became popular in the year 1880, where it was the 180th most popular masculine given name in the United States, the name first became popular as a feminine given name in 1991, and became the 667th most popular feminine given name during that year.